-Each month SmoothViews will help Smooth Jazz fans get to know the artists, introduce you to albums you may have overlooked or miss, as well as some old favorites, and keep them up to date on what’s new in Smooth Jazz through regular feature articles including: Featured Artists; On The Side, News; CD Reviews, Concert Reviews; and Perspectives.
+Explore our archives.
+SmoothViews will help you get to know the artists, introduce you to albums you may have overlooked or miss, as well as some classics, and keep them up to date on what’s new in Smooth Jazz through regular feature articles including: Featured Artists; On The Side, News; CD Reviews, Concert Reviews; and Perspectives.

 Bonnie Schendell is from Northern Virginia, just outside Washington DC.
 Originally from New Jersey, and an admitted fan of Barry Manilow, Bonnie has been into smooth jazz for over 15 years, and has been a contributing writer to jazz websites for the past year.
 In her non-jazz life, she is a membership database manager/webmaster for a non-profit trade association, wife, mother, and caretaker of one very spoiled cat and a the newest family member, a Golden Retriever.

 Elizabeth Ware lives and works in Newport News VA, and was first exposed to Smooth Jazz when her younger son (then 13) picked up the saxophone in the fall of ’97.
 His instructor suggested listening to some contemporary sax players and recommended Dave Koz.
 Just one time through Off the Beaten Path and she was hooked.
 She’s been involved in music since she was three years old singing in a children’s choir.
 She took piano lessons as a child but gave it up when she fell in love with the guitar at age 13.
 Elizabeth is the resident graphic artist and web designer.
 She designed and maintains several Smooth Jazz related websites.

 Randall Ware also lives and works in Newport News VA.
 He and Elizabeth have been married since 1982.
 He became a Smooth Jazz fan out of self-defense when his wife and son did in ’97.
 To help support the family’s music additiction, Randy works as a chemist at Newport News Shipbuilding.
 Randall had a brief but noteworthy fling with the accordian as a child.
 Although he doesn’t play any instruments now, he would really like to play the bari sax.
 His concert photos are published on several smooth jazz websites.